openjaf/cenit_ruby/README.md

 You can also use the console to debug or test pushing objects.

-Start the console like this from your application where you are using Cenithub-ruby.
+Start the console like this from your application where you are using CenitRuby.

 ```shell
 bundle exec cenithub-console